apache/submarine/submarine-sdk/pysubmarine/example/client/README.md

 -->

 # Submarine Client API Example
-Tis example shows how you could use Submarine Client API to manage submarine tasks
+This example shows how you could use Submarine Client API to manage submarine tasks

 ## Prerequisites